 Don’t let the hardcore members of the PC Master Race get under your skin: you can have plenty of FPS fun even without the mouse and keyboard combo.
-In fact, there are now more excellent FPS games for the iPhone and iPad than ever before, ranging from old-school shooters with simple gameplay mechanics to new-school combat simulations with both local and online multiplayer.
+There are now more excellent FPS games for the iPhone and iPad than ever before, ranging from old-school shooters with simple gameplay mechanics to new-school combat simulations with both local and online multiplayer.

 Not sure what the best first-person shooter is for the iPhone?
 Follow along with us below, and we’ll show you seven of our favorites.
 Let’s dive right in.

 The game features three different control types, and it comes with the original soundtrack included.
-But if you’d like to feel like an ass-kicking, demon-killing machine while listening to your own music, you can do that too.
-DOOM Classic is a paid title, costing $4.99.
-Once you beat all the levels, you can get an extra dose of carnage by purchasing DOOM Resurrection for $0.99.
+But if you’d like to feel like an ass-kicking, demon-killing machine while listening to your music, you can do that too.
+DOOM Classic is a paid title.
+Once you beat all the levels, you can get an extra dose of carnage by purchasing DOOM Resurrection.

 If you like casual and cartoon-like games, Blitz Brigade is an excellent first-person shooter for your iPhone or iPad.
-It’s primarily an online multiplayer game, so as you might imagine, there are two teams that fight against each other.
-One represents evil, and another good.
-That matters because each player or character on those teams actually possess their own unique abilities.
+It’s primarily an online multiplayer game, so as you might imagine, two teams fight against each other.
+One represents evil and another good.
+That matters because each player or character on those teams possesses their unique abilities.

 Additionally, Sniper 3D has some excellent graphics and animations in it.
 It will look excellent on the iPhone and iPad; however, we think that these really “pop” on the iPad Pro in particular.

 The N.O.V.A. series is as close as you get to the cinematic experience of Call of Duty on your iPhone or iPad, and we mean that in the best way possible.
 N.O.V.A.
 3 takes everything that was great about the previous entries in the series (and there was a lot of it) and sprinkles a healthy dose of sci-fi action awesomeness all over it.